Inheritance Act Claims

 What are the grounds for Inheritance Act claims?

-To succeed in a claim, you must demonstrate that reasonable financial provision has not been made for you in the will of a person on whom you were financially dependent.
+To succeed in a claim, you must demonstrate that reasonable financial provision has not been made for you and that this resulted in an unfair outcome.
 You may need to demonstrate that you depended financially on the deceased immediately prior to their death, however this is not required for all claimants.
 At Switalskis, we appreciate that each case is fact-specific.

 Finally, you may have to prove that you have a legitimate need for financial support, considering your relationship to the deceased, your financial circumstances, as well as the financial circumstances of other beneficiaries.
 The court will also consider the size and nature of the deceased’s persons estate.